Skip to content

 Black Potts footbridge should be closed

-In my opinion Black Potts footbridge in Datchet is rotten, steadily collapsing and dangerous.
-This footpath should be both officially and effectively closed.
-My advice is to keep off the bridge.
+WARNING – In my opinion Black Potts footbridge in Datchet is rotten, steadily sagging and dangerous.
+This footpath should be both officially and effectively closed before it collapses.
+My advice is to keep off the Black Potts footbridge.
+Ashford Lane footbridge in Dorney has already collapsed into the Jubilee River.

 The image below is dated 10-7-2025.
-The barrier is ineffective and RBWM has been informed.
+This barrier is ineffective and RBWM has been informed.

 The lower beam is severely cracked at the second node to the left of the support column.